 Regular screening guarantees that any health concerns are detected early.
-Being proactive concerning your health can avoid various health problems and spare you from the suffering, time, and money you would need for extensive treatment in the future.
+Being proactive concerning your health can avoid various health problems and spare you from the suffering, time, and money you would need for extensive treatment.

-Every man and woman should make time for healthy lifestyles such as choosing the right foods, regular exercise, and stress management.
-Planning routine health screenings, which can identify potential problems early, is one of those habits.
+Men and women should make time for healthy lifestyles, such as choosing the right foods, regular exercise, and stress management.
+One of those habits is planning routine health screenings, which can identify potential problems early.

 Below are lists of screening tests that are essential for men over 40: